Hiwonder-docs/SpiderPi-Pro/source/docs/10_recognition_tracking.md

 (2) Click <img src="../_static/media/chapter_10/section_9/image3.png" style="width:0.39583in;height:0.33333in" /> at upper left corner of desktop, or press "Ctrl+Alt+T" to open LX terminal.

-(3) Enter the command "cd spiderpi/functions" and press "Enter" to navigate to the directory where the game program is located.
+(3) Enter the command and press "**Enter**" to navigate to the directory where the game program is located.

 ```bash
 cd spiderpi/functions
 ```

-(4) Enter "python3 face_detect.py", then press "Enter" to start the game.
+(4) Enter the command, then press "**Enter**" to start the game.

 ```bash
 python3 face_detect.py
 ```

-(5) If you want to exit the game programming, press "Ctrl+C" in the LX terminal interface.
+(5) If you want to exit the game programming, press "**Ctrl+C**" in the LX terminal interface.
 If the exit fails, please try it a few more times.

 ### 6.9.3 Project outcome